- Last updated on: 11 mins read

+Last updated on: 11 mins read

 • Authorized Redirect URIs

 After the authentication with Google, this is the path you will need to redirect your users to your application.
 It can not be a public IP address and it has to be the matching Redirect URL from your plugin dashboard.

 You will get the Redirect URL from your WooCommerce Product Feed Manager dashboard.
 Got to Product Feed> Google Merchant Settings and you can see the redirect URL marked in the picture below.

 Copy the address and paste it under Authorized redirect URIs and click Create.

 You will see that under Credentials, you have an OAuth 2.0 Client ID created.
 Click on it and check if all the information is still in place.

 Step 2 – Get Your Google Merchant ID

 Finding your merchant ID from here is easy.
-It is given on the top left of your merchant dashboard as shown in the image below:
+It is given just beside our Profile image as shown in the image below:

 Copy the Merchant ID and save it.

 Step 3 – Sync WooCommerce Product Feed Manager With Google Merchant Shop

 Finally, when you have your Client ID, Client Secret, and Merchant ID, Go to Your Dashboard> Product Feed> Google Merchant Settings.